Senior Lecturer Lars M Andersson

 Research Fellow Oula Silvennoinen

-Head of NORFAS Steering CommitteeOula Silvennoinen is a Research Fellow of the Academy of Finland, University of Helsinki.
+Head of NORFAS Steering CommitteeOula Silvennoinen is a Research Fellow of the Academy of Finland, University of Helsinki and affiliated researcher at the History Department at Uppsala University.
 His research interests include the history of policing and police institutions, the Holocaust, fascism, and the Waffen-SS in Finland, as well as the post-war politics of memory, on which he has published in Finnish, Swedish, German, English, Estonian, Ukrainian and Romanian.
-Silvennoinen has consistently received highly competitive research funding and has completed four externally funded research projects alongside several academic book projects.
-He has been a Visiting Researcher at the International Institute for Holocaust Research, Jerusalem, and the Helmut Schmidt University of the Federal Armed Forces, Hamburg.
 Read more…

 Email:oula.silvennoinen@helsinki.fi